shaun-russell/expat-nlp/expat/README.md

 # TO DO: Replace readme placeholders with actual content
 # EXPAT (used as 'expat <command> <etc>')

-This program does XYZ.
+This program does...

-This program supports ABC.
+This program supports...

-Additional features include 123.
+Additional features include...

 ## Installation
 Download the files and install locally with pip.
 Requires Python 3 and the `click` package (this should be installed automatically because it's a required package).